objcio/articles/2014-05-01-custom-container-view-controller-transitions.md

 }
 ```

 We basically capture state, including initial and final frames for the appearing and disappearing views.
-Properties starting with an underscore are private and don’t expose their accessors.

 Notice, our initializer requires information about whether we are going right or not.
 In our specialized `ContainerViewController` context, where buttons are arranged horizontally next to each other, the transition context is recording information about their positional relationship by setting the respective frames.
 The animation controller, or *animator*, can choose to use this when composing the animation.